Europe

 Come summertime, Switzerland’s biggest city Zurich is in particularly high spirits on both sides of the Limmat river.
 (Photo: Getty Images)

-Culture in Switzerland peaks in summer, too, with festivals bringing a real buzz to the cities.
-In the country’s northeast, Zurich is in particularly high spirits, with a first-class line-up of open-air concerts, performances, fireworks and wild parties like the Street Parade and the Zurich Pride Festival.
+Culture in Switzerland peaks in summer, too, with festivals bringing a buzz to the cities.
+In the country’s northeast, Zurich is in particularly high spirits, with a first-class line-up of open-air concerts, performances, fireworks, and wild parties like the Street Parade and the Zurich Pride Festival.

-For some al fresco art, make for lakefront Zürichhorn’s Chinese Garden to picnic under the cherry trees while admiring Le Corbusier’s boldly colorful pavilion and Jean Tinguely’s astonishing kinetic sculpture, Heureka.
+For some alfresco art, make for the lakefront Zürichhorn pavilion’ Chinese Garden to picnic under the cherry trees in this vibrant temple garden.
+Stroll to Le Corbusier’s boldly colorful pavilion and Jean Tinguely’s astonishing kinetic sculpture Heureka nearby.

-When the sun’s out, everyone flocks to the vivid blue expanse of Lake Zurich to sail, stand-up paddleboard or take casual dips at a badi (lakefront pool).
-By night, many badis become chilled bars for drinks and dancing to mellow DJ beats.
+When the sun’s out, everyone flocks to the vivid blue expanse of Lake Zurich to sail, stand-up paddleboard, or take casual dips at a badi (lakefront pool).
+By night, many badis become chill hangouts for drinks and dancing to DJ beats.

-An intimate base for a summer stay is Neues Schloss Privat Hotel Zurich, Autograph Collection, with its hint of Art Deco style, an enticing lake-view terrace and an ingredient-led Mediterranean restaurant.
+An intimate base for a summer stay is Neues Schloss Privat Hotel Zurich, Autograph Collection, with its hint of art deco style, an enticing lakeview terrace, and ingredient-led Mediterranean restaurant, Castellan’s.

 If You Like That, You’ll Love This

-An hour’s journey west, Basel is one of Switzerland’s cultural powerhouses, with some forty museums, including the phenomenal fine arts Kunstmuseum, the Renzo Piano-designed Fondation Beyeler and the Frank Gehry-designed Vitra Design Museum.
+An hour’s journey west, Basel is one of Switzerland’s cultural powerhouses, with some 40 museums, including the phenomenal fine arts Kunstmuseum Basel and the Renzo Piano–designed Fondation Beyeler in nearby Riehen.

 In June, the city makes serious creative waves at Art Basel.
-Break up museum visits by taking a gentle swim down the River Rhine with an inflatable Wickelfisch (a fish-shaped waterproof bag) on your back, pausing at a riverside bar, or buvette, for drinks.
+Break up museum and gallery visits by taking a gentle swim down the River Rhine with an inflatable Wickelfisch (a fish-shaped waterproof bag) on your back, pausing at a riverside snack bar, or buvette, for drinks.

 Beyond Rösti and Raclette: Savoring Gourmet Switzerland